bitflate/bitflate.github.io/_posts/2019-11-13-inflating-crypto-and-inflating-fiat.markdown

 This is another type of feedback I got.
 Some people rather use a fiat issued by authority than a digital native and decentralized crypto with inflation.
 Maybe, we dislike inflation more than government.
 Bad economic policies sure can trigger hyperinflation.
 But inflation is a natural phenomenon.
 It happens in healthy economy.
 Low inflation triggers other problems.

 I think a crypto with constant inflation is appealing.
 The most important aspect is predictability.
 We can find ways to avoid value loss.
 It is not an asset for long-term investment.
-But it is useful for some use cases.
+But it has its own use cases.

 ### Inflating crypto is for transaction